Information for Training Institutions

 Which training institutions could I be involved with?

 A training institution must be accredited with competent National Medical Boards, in agreement with UEMS and ENETS standards, and should possess an adequate infrastructure and offer qualitative and quantitative clinical exposure.
 They are also required to have an internal system of medical audit or quality assurance, with written general guidelines on patient care associated activities.
-Optimally, they should member(s) of one or more European Reference Networks (ERNs) and accredited as ENETS Centers of Excellence (CoE).
+Optimally, they should be member(s) of one or more European Reference Networks (ERNs) and accredited as ENETS Centers of Excellence (CoE).

 Therefore, eligible training institutions will be: